scouten/146parks.blog/content/fort-worden/index.md

 bounds = {sw = [48.129, -122.771], ne = [48.149, -122.751]}
 cover = "es-4457-030"
 cover_cdn_key = "img/v1/2022/12/es-4457-030"
-visited = "18 January 2004, 18 December 2022, and 15 July 2023"
+cover_alt = "A dry, golden grassy field in the foreground gives way to a distant shoreline with low wooded hills across a calm stretch of water, all beneath a dramatic sky of towering white and gray clouds with patches of blue and sunlight breaking through." visited = "18 January 2004, 18 December 2022, and 15 July 2023"
 +++